Home > Spain > Granada > Granada International Montessori School

 School provided lunches

-Yes, we offer a nourishing and balanced school lunch experience.
-The menu, carefully crafted by a Nutritional Committee composed of school families, reflects a commitment to homemade, flexitarian, and healthy meals.
-This collaborative effort ensures that the dietary choices align with the values and preferences of the school community.
+The menu is thoughtfully designed by our Nutritional Committee, which includes school families, to reflect a commitment to homemade, flexitarian, and healthy meals.
+This collaborative effort ensures that our dietary choices align with the values and preferences of our school community.

 Food alternatives for special dietary needs (ie. vegan, kosher, halal etc)